 Recurrent Neural Networks

-This is very helpful for defining the context in language and also because the size of the model does not increase with each new input.
-A major advantage RNNs show is that they can process any input, no matter its length, while taking into account historical information throughout the process.
+This is very helpful for defining the context in language.
+RNNs are also popular because the size of the model does not increase with each new input.
+RNNs can process any input, no matter its length, while taking historical information into account throughout the process.

 Transformers are similar to LSTMs because they help transform a sequence by using an Encoder and a Decoder.
 One of the most popular transformers is BERT, a language representation model.
 This can be used for tasks like question answering and language inference.

-Natural Language Processing is undergoing a rapid and constant transformation.
+Natural Language Processing systems are undergoing rapid and constant transformation.
 It is hard to keep up with each new technique that arises, but that should not be a reason to avoid implementing it in your app.
 If you are interested in implementing the latest Natural Language Processing techniques in your app, reach out to an app development partner.